ItzCoolllllll/Carrot-website/ourcompany.md

  When you clicked inside here, you should be very shocked or incredible.
  You may be wondering why do we have a **company**.
  Our alliance, in order words, our company is not in reality, however, a place for us to enteretain ourselves.

-To know more, there are breif introductions about our 'company'.
+Feel free to follow our [instagram](https://www.instagram.com/labxtalents/)

-Also, feel free to follow our [instagram](https://www.instagram.com/labxtalents/)
+To know more, there are breif introductions about our 'company':

 **Breif introduction**